 1. What are the essential golf equipment items for beginners?

-Every golfer needs a few basics: golf clubs, a sturdy golf bag, comfortable golf shoes, and gloves for grip.
-Don’t forget to pack some balls with good spin and maybe alignment sticks to fine-tune your swing.
+You really only need a handful to start: golf clubs, a sturdy bag, comfortable shoes, and a glove for grip.
+Toss in some balls with decent spin, and maybe a set of alignment sticks to work on your swing.

 2. How do I choose the right golf clubs?

-Start with versatile options like fairway woods, a pitching wedge, and putters.
-Clubs should match your skill level and playing style—don’t overthink it!
-Many players swear by brands like Titleist for quality.
+Begin with versatile options like fairway woods, a pitching wedge, and a putter.
+Match your clubs to your skill level and how you play, and don’t overthink it.
+Plenty of players stick with brands like Titleist for the quality.

 3. What should I wear on the course?

-Dress codes vary but usually lean toward modesty.
-Golf shirts or tank tops paired with trainers or proper shoes work well at most places.
-Avoid T-shirts unless you’re sure they’re allowed; always check before heading out!
+Dress codes vary, but most lean toward modest.
+A golf shirt or a tank top with trainers or proper shoes gets you in at most places.
+Steer clear of T-shirts unless you know they’re allowed, and check before you head out.

 4. Is there any gear that’s often overlooked but important?